azaghal/factorio-inventory-templates/README.md

 ### Set filters from templates

 Hold an inventory template (blueprint) when a filter-capable inventory is open, and an import button will be shown at bottom-left of the window.
 Click on the button with the held blueprint to set the filters and the inventory limit (if supported).
-Button is shown _only_ when a valid and compatible (matching slot count) inventory template blueprint is held.
+Button is shown _only_ when a valid inventory template blueprint is held, and when the inventory size is at least as big as the template itself.
+For example, it is possible to import (vanilla game) car template into tank, but not vice-versa.

 ### Clear all filters